-Washington Future Caucus, Co-Chair (d)
+Washington Under-40 Caucus, Emeritus Co-Chair (d)

 State Representative Marcus Riccelli was elected to the Washington House of Representatives in 2012.
 He currently serves as Deputy Majority Whip and served as the Assistant Majority Whip in 2013.
 Riccelli currently serves as the Vice Chair of the Health Care and Wellness Committee and is a member of the Capital Budget, Transportation, and Rules committees.